-So how, exactly, does one actually predict the fall foliage?
+So how, exactly, does one actually predict the leaf-peeping prospects?
 Salge looks at all the factors that will determine how the foliage will look this fall, including last winter’s strangely fluctuating temperatures, a dry spring, wet summer, and the potential impact from leaf fungus and moths.

 Unsurprisingly, the most important factor is the state of the forest.